 Issues or delays

-8. If there are any problems making the switch, your new provider will contact you as soon as possible and will be responsible for putting the matter right.
+8. If there are any problems making the switch, your energy firm will contact you as soon as possible and will be responsible for putting the matter right.

 Billing – your current provider’s responsibility

-9. Following the switch your current provider will send you a final bill no later than six weeks after the switch.
+9. Following the switch your current provider will send you a last electricity and/or gas bill no later than six weeks after the switch.

 10. If your current provider owes you any money, they will refund this to you no later than 14 days after sending you the final bill.